 New Year’s Resolutions: love ’em or hate ’em, everyone kind of makes them.
 You take stock of your life, you resolve to “be better”… what are your goals for 2012?
 What do you want to do better?
-(Pictured: New Year Sunrise, originally uploaded to Flickr by joka2000.)
+(Picture above via Stencil.
+Pictured below: New Year Sunrise, originally uploaded to Flickr by joka2000.)

 For me the answer to that question is to “get fit.”
 I’m unfortunately at my highest weight ever after the baby, but what really bugs me is how much my muscles deteriorated — due to some pregnancy aches and pains I couldn’t do much more than swim during the last 5 weeks of the pregnancy for cardio, and you’re not supposed to exercise before 6 weeks postpartum… which took me more like 12 weeks because every time I started to exercise I felt so off I thought, “this can’t possibly be right,” and would make another doctor’s appointment.
 Having now been cleared by my OB/gyn, my primary, and my podiatrist, I have no excuses left… so I’ve started Couch to 5K again.